 Networking Knowledge: Journal of the MeCCSA Postgraduate Network

-This is the official publication of the MeCCSA Postgraduate Network.
-It is a journal run exclusively by, and featuring content solely from, postgraduate and early career researchers.
+Networking Knowledge is the official publication of the MeCCSA Postgraduate Network.
+It is a fully-indexed, open-access, peer-reviewed journal, run exclusively by, and featuring content solely from, postgraduate and early career researchers.